Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

-Effective near-commutativity of $\rho$, $\Pi_i$ and $\mathcal{E}^\dag(\Xi_f)$ can be achieved both by coarse-graining of the measurement operators~\cite{BalianAP1987, levy2020quasiprobability} and by decoherence that makes the initial state approximately commuting with the initial measurement operator.
-However, note that there are instances for which $q_{if} \in [0,1]$ despite the presence of non-commutativity \cite{ArvidssonShukurJPA2021}.
-This means that non-classicality of the KDQ is stronger than non-commutativity.
-Nonetheless, there is a close quantifiable relation between non-classicality, as witnessed by the negativity of the MHQ, and non-commutativity, at least for unitary quantum processes.
-In fact, the following result can be proven: \begin{thm}[Non-existence of fully classical coherence] Given an arbitrary unitary quantum process {with unitary operator $U$}, an initial state $\rho$ and an observable $A$ such that $[\rho,A]\neq 0$, it is always possible to find an observable $B$, with $[B,A]\neq 0$, such that ${\rm Re}(q_{if})<0$ for some $(i,f)$. \end{thm} Theorem \ref{non-existence} states that the quantum coherence of an initial state $\rho$, with respect to a given observable $A$ at $t=0$, can always give rise to negativity of the MHQ distribution, given an appropriate second observable is chosen at the later time $t$.
-The proof of this theorem is reported in appendix~\ref{coherencetheorem} and it offers a recipe for constructing a suitable observable $B$ such that non-classicality is present.
-More specifically, ${\rm Re}(q_{if})<0$, for some $(i,f)$, whenever $U^{\dagger}\Xi_{f}U$ is equal to a projector onto any eigenstate of the anti-commutator $\{\rho,\Pi_i\}$ associated with a negative eigenvalue.
+Effective near-commutativity of $\rho$, $\Pi_i$ and $\mathcal{E}^\dag(\Xi_f)$ can be achieved both by coarse-graining of the measurement operators~\cite{BalianAP1987, levy2020quasiprobability} or by decoherence, which makes the initial state approximately commuting with the initial measurement operator.
+However, we recall that there are instances for which $q_{if} \in [0,1]$ despite the presence of non-commutativity \cite{ArvidssonShukurJPA2021}.
+This means that the non-positivity of the KDQ is a stronger form of non-classicality than non-commutativity.
+Nonetheless, there is a close quantifiable relation between the non-classicality witnessed by the negativity of the MHQ, and non-commutativity, at least for unitary quantum processes.
+In fact, the following result can be proven: \begin{lem}[Non-existence of fully classical coherence] Given an arbitrary unitary quantum process with unitary operator $U$, an initial state $\rho$ and an observable $A$ such that $[\rho,A]\neq 0$, it is always possible to find an observable $B$, with $[B,A]\neq 0$, such that ${\rm Re}(q_{if})<0$ for some $(i,f)$. \end{lem} A proof of this theorem, following the derivation in the Appendix of \cite{hartle2004linear}, is reported in Appendix~\ref{coherencetheorem}.
+We also refer the reader to the results in~\cite{ArvidssonShukurJPA2021} for related results.

-We now describe in a self-contained way some of the roles played by the KDQ across the quantum sciences.
+Lemma \ref{non-existence} states that the quantum coherence of an initial state $\rho$, with respect to an observable $A$ at $t=0$, can always give rise to negativity of the MHQ distribution, given an appropriate second observable is chosen at the later time $t$.
+The theorem offers a recipe for constructing a suitable observable $B$ such that non-positivity is present.
+More specifically, ${\rm Re}(q_{if})<0$ for some $(i,f)$, whenever $U^{\dagger}\Xi_{f}U$ is equal to a projector onto any eigenstate of the anti-commutator $\{\rho,\Pi_i\}$ associated with a negative eigenvalue.